 Parks and playgrounds are a great place for children to get exercise, have fun … and sustain sun damage.
-Just one blistering sunburn in childhood doubles your chances of developing melanoma.
+Sustaining five or more sunburns in youth increases lifetime melanoma risk by 80 percent.
 Unfortunately, in a recent study, 83 percent of children between the ages of 12 and 18 reported at least one sunburn during the previous summer, and 36 percent had three or more.

 Luckily, there are many ways to make sure your child is safe in the sun — researchers estimate that regular sunscreen use by children could reduce subsequent skin cancer development by 78 percent, for instance.
 The tips and suggestions that follow will help remind parents and caregivers that sun safety is equally important at neighborhood parks, playgrounds and other outdoor public spaces.

 - Distribute brochures and display posters from our Health Fair Kit at the park entrances, at picnic tables, and in changing areas and restrooms to promote sun safety.
 Also create signage that directs park and playground visitors to shaded locations, and warns them of less sun-safe areas.